Extinct Dog Breeds: 15 Breeds You Probably Don’t Know

 Blue Paul Terrier (aka Scottish Blue Paul)

-Blue Paul terrier refers to many names as Scottish Bull Terrier, Blue Poll, and Blue Poll Bulldog.
+Blue Paul terrier refers to many names, such as Scottish Bull Terrier, Blue Poll, and Blue Poll Bulldog.
 This breed originated from Scotland and was the descendant of a bulldog and terrier through crossbreeding that may include other similar dogs.
 This breed was popular in Scotland back in the mid-19th century, but when the popularity fizzled in the early 20th century, the Blue Paul terrier became extinct.

 Bullenbeisser (aka German Bulldog)